n8henrie/hc-runner/README.md

 ### testing

 The integration tests use the `httpmock` library to provide a mock server.
-In order to allow `RUNNER_URL` to be mocked at runtime, testing requires the `mocks` feature to be enabled; `make test` should take care of this for you.
+Testing should be done with `--test-threads=1` or errors will likely result.
+The `make test` target sets this for you.

 ### macOS